elijah-appiah/Statistical-Inference-with-Python/README.md

 # Statistical-Inference-with-Python

-## Master statistics with serious practical implementation in Python
+## Master statistics with serious practical implementation in Python!

 <hr>